What technical aids are there for dementia?

 Sensorem’s safety alarm has GPS positioning, medication reminders and automatic fall alarm

 Sensorem’s personal alarm is an example of a technical aid specially developed for people with dementia.
 The personal alarm works outdoors and has built-in GPS positioning so that relatives can see the user’s position on a map in the Sensorem app.
 Relatives are automatically called by the personal alarm (two-way communication) if the user leaves a predetermined geographical area.
-The personal alarm also has a medication reminder, which means that the watch emits a sound and tells the user that it is time to take their medication.
-The safety alarm can also alert automatically in the event of a fall with the built-in fall sensor.
+The personal alarm also has medication reminders, which means that the watch emits a sound and tells the user that it is time to take their medication.
+The personal alarm can also alert automatically in the event of a fall with the built-in fall sensor.